 The day we stayed at Gurdum, restored energy within us.
 After breakfast, we thanked the keepers of the hut and started hiking again.
 We had to reach Sirikhola.

 Sirikhola is about 3 hours walk from Gurdum.
-The route is passed though several villages.
+The route is passed through several villages.
 Jonathan was getting busy with children from those villages.

 After 3 hours of walk, we reached Sirikhola, indicated by a suspension bridge.
 Right after crossing the bridge, one can find the DGHC hut.